simonjulianl/tp/docs/UserGuide.md

 ## [4.5 Reordering Columns in The Display Table](#table-of-contents)

-:bulb: **Tip:** You can reorder the column to suit your preference by dragging the title as shown by the following picture
+:bulb: **Tip:** You can reorder the column to suit your preference by dragging the title, as shown by the following picture.

 &#8291;1.
-Left click and hold any header of the table, the column would turn blue and can be dragged.
+Left click and hold any header of the table, the column would turn blue, indicating that it can be dragged.

 ![tut-reorder](images/activityug/tut_reorder_col.png)